Building a small space greenhouse can turn a balcony, patio, or compact backyard into a productive growing space.

 Cost of Buying a Small Greenhouse

 Buying a small greenhouse offers convenience and predictable results, but prices vary based on materials, size, and included features.
-Most pre-made kits fall into three general cost tiers.
+Most pre-made kits fall into three general pricing tiers.

 Typical Cost to Buy a Small Greenhouse